Abused/Abandoned Sponsored Noncitizens

 • A report from APS indicating there is abuse.

-Note: A sworn statement from the client will NOT suffice.
-Additional verification must also be provided along with the client’s statement.
+Note: A sworn statement from the clientalone is NOT sufficient.
+Additional verification must be provided along with the client’s statement.

 Residing with the Sponsor

 The sponsored noncitizen must no longer reside with the sponsor.
-The EW must determine that the client is no longer living with the sponsor or in one of the sponsor’s properties.
+The SSBS must determine that the client is no longer living with the sponsor or in one of the sponsor’s properties.

-If client is unable to provide the sponsor address or his/her other real properties, follow the steps provided in the “Citizens/Noncitizens” chapter.
+If the client is unable to provide the sponsor's address or their other real properties, follow the steps provided in the Citizens/Noncitizens chapter.
 A rental or lease agreement with the owner’s name may also be provided to prove the client is not living with the sponsor.

 Mandatory Referral